MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 2. Confirm your order.
 ![Confirm the order](./media/17ConfirmOrderNew.png)

-You will see confirmation offer was successfully redeemed.
+You'll see confirmation offer was successfully redeemed.

 ![Confirmation](./media/18OrderConfirmationNew.png)